Nature Ganganbaigal

 Nature Ganganbaigal (c.
-1989 – June 13, 2019) was a Chinese music performer, songwriter, producer and film music composer based in New York City.
+1989 – June 13, 2019) was a Mongol and Chinese music performer, songwriter, producer and film music composer based in New York City.
 Originally from Beijing, he was of mixed Han Chinese and Mongol ancestry, and performed Mongolian Morin Khuur and throat singing.
 His western name "Nature" comes from both of his given names, Mongolian Ganganbaigal 'beautiful nature' and Chinese Tianran 'nature'.
-He graduated from New York University in 2015, he held a master of music degree in film music composition.
+He graduated from New York University in 2015, holding a master of music degree in film music composition.

 In 2010, Nature created the Mongolian folk rock/metal band Tengger Cavalry, which has been featured on Billboard, CNN, Vice, MTV, and Chicago Reader.